ivangfr/spring-cloud-stream-kafka-multi-topics/README.md

 - Access [`CloudKarafka`](https://www.cloudkarafka.com/) website

-- Create an account.
-There is the `Developer Duck` plan that is totally free
+- Create a free account.

-- Once you log into `CloudKarafka`, click on `Details` menu.
-You should see something like the picture below.
-In this page you have all the credentials and the URLs of the `Kafka` brokers
+- Follow this [documentation](https://www.cloudkarafka.com/docs/index.html) on how to get started.

+- Here is the overview of my `Local Development` instance

   ![cloudkarafka-details](documentation/cloudkarafka-details.jpeg)

-- In order to get information about the topic you will use, click on the `Topics` menu
+- In order to get information about the topics, on the left-menu, select KAFKA > TOPICS

   ![cloudkarafka-topics](documentation/cloudkarafka-topics.jpeg)